Road work planned - Farmville

 DISTRICT-WIDE ACTIVITIES:

-Crews will perform various activities throughout the district, which include but are not limited to bridge and guardrail maintenance, brush/tree/ limb cutting, pothole/surface/shoulder work, surface treatment operations, work orders, mowing, boom axing, drainage repairs/work and roadside cleanup.
+Crews will perform various activities throughout the district to include but are not limited to bridge and guardrail maintenance, brush/tree/limb cutting, pothole/surface/shoulder work, surface treatment operations, work orders, mowing, boom axing, drainage repairs/work and roadside cleanup.

 Work at specific locations: